iopa-io/iopa-mqtt-packet/README.md

 ## About
 `iopa-mqtt-packet` is an API-first OASIS Message Queuing Telemetry Transport (MQTT) packet transport for the Internet of Things (IoT), based on the Internet of Protocols Alliance (IOPA) specification

 It servers MQTT messages in standard IOPA format.
+It is a lower level utility package that is not required directly if you are using the recommended [`iopa-mqtt`](htttps://github.com/iopa-io/iopa-mqtt) package.

 It is not intended as a standalone MQTT server/broker, as it does not contain the standard protocol logic for acknowledges, subscribes etc., but can form the basis for one.
 See [`iopa-mqtt`](https://github.com/iopa-io/iopa-mqtt) for an open-source, standards-based, drop-in replacement for MQTT clients and brokers such as [`mqtt.js`](https://github.com/mqttjs/MQTT.js) [`mosca`](https://github.com/mcollina/mosca) and [`aedes`](https://github.com/mcollina/aedes).